luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Storage/Palletizing-Settting/Irregular-Cases.md

 ")

 buttonlight["
-The signal tower lights.
+The signal tower turns off.
-The buzzer sounds.
+The buzzer stops.
 "]

 id50msg --> As21Id54